JemezCentral Up-to-Date Fishing Report

 All photos in this report are of summertime conditions unless otherwise noted.

-The Jemez River is a wonderful wintertime fishery.
+The Jemez River is a wonderful springtime fishery.
 Pick a sunny day with minimal wind and fishing this river can be a pleasant and rewarding experience.
-NMDGF stocks the Jemez consistently during the winter months.
+NMDGF stocks the Jemez consistently during the spring months.
 Salmon eggs and worms are the go-to for the bait fishers and sub-surface flies drifted slowly will be effective for the fly-guys.

-The Jemez River was stocked on Tuesday, December 17th with 1000 Rainbow Trout and most recently on Tuesday, January 14th with 1500 Rainbows.
+The Jemez River was stocked on Wednesday, March 19th with 1500 Rainbows and most recently on Tuesday, April 8th with 600 Rainbow Trout.

-The East Fork of the Jemez River is covered with ice and fishing opportunities are limited to the very lower portion just above its confluence with the Jemez River at Battleship Rock.
+The ice on the East Fork of the Jemez River is beginning to break up and fishing opportunities will be improving.
+The very lower portion just above its confluence with the Jemez River at Battleship Rock is also a good bet this time of year.

-Rio San Antonio was stocked on Thursday, September 19th with 750 Rainbows and most recently on Wednesday, September 25th with 562 Rainbow Trout.
+Rio San Antonio was stocked on Tuesday, April 1st with 500 Rainbow Trout and most recently on Wednesday, April 16th with 750 Rainbows.

-Fenton Lake was stocked on Tuesday, December 17th with 870 Rainbow Trout and most recently on Tuesday, January 14th with 1500 Rainbows.
+Fenton Lake was stocked most recently on Tuesday, April 1st with 2200 Rainbow Trout.

-FR 376 is closed for the season, limiting access to this river to the very lower portion below the Gilman Tunnels.
+FR 376 is closed until April 11, 2025, limiting access to this river to the very lower portion below the Gilman Tunnels.
 Please be aware that there is a lot of private property in this section.
+With virtually no spring run-off this spring, opportunities for good fishing will be earlier than normal, unfortunately, access will be from the north on FR 376 from Hwy 126 as Gilman Tunnels remains closed.

 This gem of a river is being managed as a brown trout fishery so you will not see the stocking truck along this wild river.

-The Rio de Las Vacas was stocked on Tuesday, May 7th with 425 Rainbows and most recently on Thursday, May 16th with 425 Rainbow Trout.
+The Rio de Las Vacas was stocked for the first time in nearly a year on Tuesday, April 8th with 500 Rainbow Trout.

-Rio Cebolla was stocked on Wednesday, October 2nd with 400 Rainbows and most recently on Wednesday, October 16th with 200 Rainbow Trout.
+Rio Cebolla was stocked on Wednesday, March 19th with 250 Rainbows and most recently on Tuesday, April 8th with 400 Rainbow Trout

 14″ Brown From upper Rio Cebolla.
 Caught and Released by Brendon Armstead of Rio Rancho.

-This high-altitude lake is accessed by a beautiful one-mile hike during the summer months and a wintertime adventure with snowshoes or skis this time of year.
+This high-altitude lake is accessed by a beautiful one-mile hike during the summer months and a wintertime adventure with snowshoes or skis.
 San Gregorio is no longer part of the stocking rotation because of its wilderness status.
-NMDGF did, however, pack some Rio Grande Cutthroat Trout fingerlings into the lake during the fall of 2022 as an experiment to see if they can survive and thrive through the harsh, high-altitude San Pedro Parks Wilderness winter.
-It is unlikely that any survived.
+The beautiful hike is a great option, catching fish…not so much.
+However, the little creeks that are part of the San Pedro Parks Wilderness, are full of resident, self-sustained populations Brown Trout and Rio Grande Cutthroats

 Fishing Update January 14, 2025… (Rating…No Bueno)